Open House Festival

 Your Guide

-This tour is led by Elizabeth, a local resident and participant in Open City’s Golden Key Academy – a course training up insightful and engaging guides dedicated to explaining London and bringing its many stories to life.
-Further information on the Golden Key Academy can be found here
+This tour is led by Elizabeth O'Hara, local resident, housing practitioner and graduate of Open City’s Golden Key Academy – a course training up insightful and engaging guides dedicated to explaining London and bringing its many stories to life.

 Nearby